davidday99/gb-emulator/README.md

 ## Misc

-- Run *make* with the argument *debug=1* to print each instruction to stdin as it executes.
+- Run *make* with the additional argument *debug=1* to print each instruction to stdin as it executes.